ricardosantoyo93/game-of-life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+## Playing the game

+1. After installing all the packages, run the project with `npm run dev` and open it in the browser (localhost:3000)
+2. Select the dimensions for the grid; you can set custom ones, select a default one, or click on Random.
+3. Select the initial set of living cells; You can (un)select each cell individually or click on Randomize to fill the grid with random cells (Recommended)
+4. Press START and watch the cells evolve.

+Pro-tip: you can stop the execution at any moment clicking on STOP, then change the current set of cells if you want, and restart the execution clicking on START again.

 ## Running the project

 ### `npm install`